aflin/rampart_docs/source/rampart-extras.rst

     implementations themselves are ES5 internally, so the shim's surface (``fs.readFileSync(...)``, ``new EventEmitter()``, etc.)
-    works either way — it's *your* call sites that need the transpiler if they use modern syntax.
+    works either way — it's *your* call sites that need the transpiler if they use modern syntax.  npm packages are almost always written in modern JavaScript, so in practice running one through nodeshim requires ``-t`` in nearly all cases.

 Loading
 ~~~~~~~